 A. Services.
-Subject to the terms and conditions of this Agreement, and as permitted by applicable law, the School hereby contracts with NHA for the provision of certain educational, business administration, facility, and management services, including without limitation, all labor, equipment, and materials necessary for the provision of the same, as set forth herein (collectively, the "Services").
+Subject to the terms and conditions of this Agreement, and as permitted by applicable law, the School hereby contracts with NHA for the continued provision of certain educational, business administration, facility, and management services, including without limitation, all labor, equipment, and materials necessary for the provision of the same, as set forth herein (collectively, the "Services").

-B. Compliance with the Charter.
-This Agreement shall: (i) be subject to and comply with the terms and conditions of the Charter Contract and the School's Charter Application (collectively, the "Charter"); and (ii) not be construed to interfere with the constitutional, statutory, or fiduciary duties of the School's Board of Directors (the "Board").
+B. Charter Contract.
+This Agreement shall: (i) be subject to and comply with the terms and conditions of the Charter Contract and the School's Charter Application (collectively, the "Charter"); (ii) not be construed to interfere with the constitutional, statutory, contractual, or fiduciary duties of the School's Board of Directors (the "Board"); and (iii) not be construed so as to prohibit the Board from acting as an independent, self-governing public body or allow public decisions to be made other than in compliance with the Michigan Open Meetings Act.
 NHA agrees to perform its duties and responsibilities under this Agreement in a manner that is consistent with the School's obligations under the Charter issued by the Authorizer.
 The provisions of the School's Charter shall supersede any competing or conflicting provisions contained in this Agreement.
 C. Independent Contractor.
 NHA shall provide the Services as an independent contractor, and not as an employee, partner, agent, or associate of the School.
-This independent contractor relationship shall extend to the officers, directors, employees, and representatives of

-NHA.
-Consistent with the status of an independent contractor, NHA reserves to itself the right to designate the means and methods of accomplishing the objectives and purposes of this Agreement consistent with Board policy, applicable law and the Charter.
+This independent contractor relationship shall extend to the officers, directors, employees, and representatives of NHA.
+Consistent with the status of an independent contractor, NHA reserves to itself the right to designate the means and methods of accomplishing the objectives and purposes of this Agreement consistent with applicable law and the Charter.
 NHA shall be solely responsible for its acts and the acts of its agents, employees and subcontractors.
 The relationship between the Parties is based solely on the terms and conditions of this Agreement, and the terms and conditions of any other written agreement between the Parties.